Home

 So, what is a chattel and how do you decide.

-I used to also explain to people that if something is removed and it leaves a hole which could include a hole in the ground or a screw hole in a wall, it is a fixture, not a chattel.
-Some examples of chattels would be;
+I used to also explain to people that if something is removed and it leaves a hole which could include a hole in the ground or a screw hole in a wall, it is a fixture.
+Some examples of a chattel would be;

-* Curtain rods and drapery hardware.
-(The actual curtains or draperies however, are not fixtures, but chattels).
+Curtain rods and drapery hardware.
+(The actual curtains or draperies however, are not fixtures, but a chattel).

 Do it the Safe Way

-chattel and fixture ceiling fan Here is my suggestion when you are selling for sale by owner.
-Before you run your first ad or have your first showing of your property;
+Here is my suggestion when you are selling for sale by owner.
+Before you run your first ad, or have your first showing of your property;

-* Replace anything that you are going to take with you and that would leave a void.
-This could include any light fixtures or ceiling fans as an example.
+• Replace anything that you are going to take with you.
+This could include any light fixtures, or ceiling fans as an example.

 Write the item down and then make a note what is included and what goes with you.
 As an example you could write down:

-* The door knocker has your name on it!
+The door knocker has your name on it!
 Why would they want that?
 Well, guess what.
-The door knocker is a fixture and considered part of the property being purchased.
+The door knocker is a fixture, not a chattel and considered part of the property being purchased.

 Don't Make a Mountain Out of a Mole Hill